 While we are using specific pans, you’re likely to already have a heavy cast iron pan.

-If not, click my links to visit my Amazon affiliate suggestions – which give me a small commission that helps to offset the costs of running Sweet C’s and giving you totally free recipes!
+If not, click my links to visit my Amazon affiliate suggestions – which give me a small commission.

 How to Cook a Ribeye Steak